 All library workshops are published on LibCal platform.
 You may register for your interested ones about information literacy, database utilization, referencing tools, etc.

 A platform where library users can find resource guides compiled by our librarians to help you in your research on various topics.

 The classification system developed and used at the Library of Congress, beginning in 1897.
 It typifies the enumerative method of classification and allows for continued growth and expansion.
 The notation or numbering scheme is mixed using a combination of letters and numbers.
-The basic outline is as follows:
+XJTLU Library collection is classified by LCC.

 A General works